 Wat Arun to name but a few, as well as many more fabulous places of interest.

 Asiatique The Riverfront is a relatively new attraction to come to the city.
-It is in essence is one big shopping emporium and entertainment centre all rolled into one.
+It is, in essence, one big shopping emporium and entertainment centre all rolled into one.
 It's actually the new night market that replaced the Suan Lum Night Bazaar.
-That one, unfortunately had to close.
+That one, unfortunately, had to close.
 If you love to shop until you drop, fill your belly with some good food, go crazy over cabaret of just want to enjoy meeting friends while watching the sun set over the Chao Phraya River, then this may be the right place for you.
 It's a fun for the whole family.